sigasi/sigasi_insights/manual/setup.md

 application startup file, also called `sigasi`.
 Start the application by executing this startup file.

-# Installation of Sigasi Eclipse Plugin
+# Installation of Sigasi Studio Eclipse Plugin

 ## Prerequisites: Eclipse